SWorster/MotheterRemote/README.md

 ## Connection Options

 Your host computer needs a reliable connection to the RPi.
 The two options to achieve this are Ethernet and WiFi.
 Ethernet hasn't been thoroughly tested for this project, so WiFi is recommended.
-For either connection option, setting up [SSH Key Sharing](#sshkey) is strongly recommended.
+For either connection option, setting up SSH key sharing is strongly recommended.

-### Ethernet {#ethernet}
+### Ethernet

 If your device will be connected to the host computer via Ethernet, follow the instructions in this section.
-Otherwise, continue to the [WiFi](#wifi) section below.
+Otherwise, continue to the WiFi section below.

 Plug an Ethernet cable into your device, then find the network connection icon on the taskbar (when connected to WiFi, this looks like a fan.
 When connected to Ethernet, it looks like two arrows).
 Mousing over this icon will show your IP address(es), and clicking on it will show you the available LAN networks.
 Select **Advanced Options > Connection Information** to view more information about all active connections.